Foster a Cat or Kitten

 Perhaps you are not ready to give a cat a forever home.
 We have cats that are in need of temporary care.
 Foster parents provide short-term care for cats and kittens.
 Some animals need as little as two weeks of care, while others may need care for up to several months, or longer.

 By offering your time, energy and home to an animal in need, you prepare the animal for adoption into a permanent home as well as help prevent overcrowding in our shelter.
-We are always in need of more foster homes.
-For more information, visit us on Adoption Days, or call the hotline: 508-540-5654.
+We are often in need of foster homes for kittens and adult cats.
+If you are interested in fostering, please email us at email@example.com and we will be happy to send you an application.

 The most common reasons animals require foster care are: